2i2c-org/team-compass/organization/value-proposition.md

 ### For research & education communities

-**For hub users:** One-click access to pre-configured environments with scalable resources.
-Focus on your research and teaching, not infrastructure.
+**For hub users:** Instant, standardized access.
+Get the same battle-tested infrastructure used by top research communities globally.
+Focus on your science, not the server.

-**For hub administrators:** Self-service customization, user management, and monitoring.
-Control your configuration with expert guidance when needed.
+**For hub administrators:** Customize your hub using tools and workflows co-developed by the scientific community.
+Instantly benefit from open source enhancements and learn from a network of administrators like you.

-**For community leaders:** Expert cloud partnership with transparent costs and the Right to Replicate (no vendor lock-in).
-Access shared investments and a network of peer communities that amplify your impact.
+**For community leaders:** Control your infrastructure with the [Right to Replicate](https://2i2c.org/right-to-replicate).
+Join a network of peer organizations that pool resources to fund the open source tools you rely on.

 ### For the open science ecosystem

-**Strengthen open-source toolchains** by connecting scientific needs directly to software development.
+**Strengthen the open source ecosystem**.
+We turn the _usage_ of open source into active investment.
+By connecting scientific needs directly to upstream development, we ensure the tools powering research are sustainable and responsive.

-**Break down silos** by spreading innovation and best practices across institutional and disciplinary boundaries.
+**Spread innovation across community silos**.
+We break down the barriers between institutions and domains.
+Our shared infrastructure and member service allows best practices, workflows, and new tools to spread rapidly across disciplinary boundaries.

-**Prove community-driven infrastructure works** as a powerful alternative to proprietary platforms.
+**Establish a robust community-driven alternative**.
+We demonstrate that community-governed infrastructure is a scalable, reliable choice.
+We offer a proven path for research communities to operate at scale without proprietary lock-in.

 ## References